 Demo: We then give the demo.
 We find it helpful to gently refer to the “job” that this feature or capability is doing for our customer or the new superpower it grants our customers.
 Because we’re making some pretty cool changes to our platform we find that customers have loads of questions, mostly of the form “OK… this looks cool.
 Now, to confirm, this feature used to work this way in the old platform, but it will work this way in the new platform?” or “This is really powerful - Is this a new capability that didn’t exist in the old platform?”
 Take the time to capture and collect these questions and your answers as these help improve your marketing and sales messages.

 Customers often ask us if we record our Sprint reviews so that they can watch them.
 We've found that this is not really effective or compelling - a lot of overhead for little return.
+It is better to just attend the next Sprint review if you miss one.

 Product Use Data